BowlerHatLLC/vscode-as3mxml/distribution/src/assembly/README.md

 - **IntelliSense** completion for classes and interfaces, imports, properties, methods, and more.
 - **Signature Help** shows a list of parameters when calling functions.
 - **Errors and Warnings** are updated in real time as you type (or on save only, if you prefer).
-- **Hover** over a symbol to see more details such as types, namespaces, and more.
+- **Hover** over a symbol to see more details such as types, namespaces, documentation, and more.
 - **Go to Definition** with `Ctrl+Click` on any usage of a symbol to open the file where it is defined.
 - **Find All References** for any symbol in the project.
 - **Rename Symbol** for classes, interfaces, methods, and variables.